Memory Tree – Risk Assessment for Covid-Secure Meetings of the Memory Club

 One volunteer will be assigned to be responsible for preparing hot drinks in the kitchen.

-Only this volunteer will be allowed in the kitchen to prepare the drinks, which will be served from a trolley.
+Only this volunteer will be allowed in the kitchen to prepare the drinks.

 This volunteer is responsible for following appropriate personal hygiene procedures (washing hands, using facemask) and for ensuring that any items used and all surfaces are thoroughly cleaned/sanitized afterwards.

 2 staff members will come round with hand-sanitizier & a cake basket containing individually wrapped biscuits/cakes which will be stocked in advance so no access to the kitchen is necessary.

 All rubbish will be collected afterwards and removed from the premises at the end of the meeting.